-- Goldman Sachs Core is built with a diversified allocation across market-cap index-tracking ETFs (which may include U.S. and international stocks, real estate securities, and investment-grade bonds).
-This strategy is recommended for buy and hold investors who believe in the long-term potential of the market.
+- Goldman Sachs Core has a diversified allocation across market-cap index-tracking ETFs (which may include U.S. and international stocks, real estate securities, and investment-grade bonds).
+This strategy is recommended for buy-and-hold investors who believe in the market’s long-term potential.

-- Goldman Sachs Impact follows a similar strategy as Core, but with a specific focus on socially conscious and environmentally sustainable investments.
+- Goldman Sachs Impact follows a strategy similar to Core but specifically focuses on socially conscious and environmentally sustainable investments.

 Individual Investment Account

-An individual account comes with the flexibility to invest and withdraw money as needed.
+An individual account has the flexibility to invest and withdraw money as needed without tax penalties.

 Your account and allocation are tailored based on your timeline, financial goals, and risk tolerance.

-Keep in mind that if you withdraw any profits from your investments, you likely have to pay capital gains taxes.
+Remember, if you withdraw any profits from your investments, you’ll likely incur capital gains taxes.